Thank you for reading the news about India battles black market in used gloves and masks and now with the details

 Saab’s arrest was a dramatic turn for the man who had risen from a textile company owner in Colombia to become a powerful intermediary for the Venezuelan government, considered a dictatorship by most Western nations.

-As the administration tightened sanctions, Saab has leveraged his international contacts to help Maduro barter his remaining resources to obtain aid from allies like Iran.
+As the Trump administration tightened sanctions, Saab has leveraged his international contacts to help Maduro barter his remaining resources to obtain aid from allies like Iran.

 Saab’s relationship with the Venezuelan government began in 2011, when he secured a contract to build public housing, his lawyers said.
 The US indictment against Saab alleges he made “corrupt payments” in connection with this deal.